COGS18/COGS18.github.io/_build/materials/16-CommandLine.md

     - fetched, completed, and submitted on datahub
     - details to be discussed during review Wed
 - **A4** due Mon (5/18)
+    - through Q4 == fair game on E2
+    - Q5 to end of assignment == more involved than Qs on E2
+- Handling E1 regrades today (I promise.)

 # Command Line & Scripts